inverno-io/inverno-mods/README.md

 The Inverno Redis client Lettuce implementation module provides Redis implementation on top of [Lettuce][lettuce] async pool.

 It also exposes a Redis Client bean backed by a Lettuce client and created using the module's configuration.
 It can be used as is to send commands to a Redis data store.

+### inverno-security

+The Inverno Security module specifies an API for authenticating request to an application and controlling the access to protected services or resources.
+It provides:

+- User/password authentication against a user repository (in-memory, Redis...).
+- Token based authentication.
+- Strong user identification against a user repository (in-memory, Redis...).
+- Secured password encoding using message digest, Argon2, Password-Based Key Derivation Function (PBKDF2), BCrypt, SCrypt...
+- Role-based access control.
+- Permission-based access control.

+### inverno-security-http

+The Inverno Security HTTP module is an extension to the Inverno Security module that provides a specific API and base implementations for securing applications accessed via HTTP.
+It provides supports for:

+- HTTP basic authentication scheme.
+- HTTP digest authentication scheme.
+- Form based authentication.
+- Cross-origin resource sharing support CORS.
+- Protection against Cross-site request forgery attack CSRF.

+### inverno-security-ldap

+The Inverno Security LDAP module is an extension to the Inverno Security module that provides support for authentication and identification against LDAP and Active Directory servers.

+### inverno-security-jose

+The Inverno Security JOSE module is a complete implementation of JSON Object Signing and Encryption RFCs.
+It provides:

+- a JWK service used to manipulate JSON Web Key as specified by [RFC 7517][rfc7517] and [RFC 7518][rfc7518].
+- a JWS service used to create and validate JWS tokens as specified by [RFC 7515][rfc7515].
+- a JWE service used to create and decrypt JWE tokens as specified by [RFC 7516][rfc7516].
+- a JWT service used to create, validate or decrypt JSON Web Tokens as JWS or JWE as specified by [RFC 7519][rfc7519].
+- JWS and JWE compact and JSON representations support.
+- JSON Web Key Thumbprint support as specified by [RFC 7638][rfc7638].
+- support for JWS Unencoded Payload Option as specified by [RFC 7797][rfc7797].
+- CFRG Elliptic Curve Diffie-Hellman (ECDH) and Signatures support as specified by [RFC 8037][rfc8037].
+- CBOR Object Signing and Encryption (COSE) as specified by [RFC 8812][rfc8812].

 ### inverno-sql